dentarg/auth0-blog/_posts/2016-06-23-creating-your-first-laravel-app-and-adding-authentication.markdown

 */
 protected $redirectTo = '/';
 ```
-It can be configured to whatever route you want the user to be redirected to just after registration or login.
-In our case, the user should be redirected to the landing page, so we don't need to change anything.

 Now, go ahead and register.
 It should register you successfully and log you in like so: